Palestinian health authorities say Israel kills 25 waiting on aid as war death toll exceeds 56,000

 Palestinian witnesses and health officials say Israeli forces have repeatedly opened fire on crowds seeking desperately needed food, killing hundreds of people in recent weeks.
 The military says it has fired warning shots at people it said approached its forces in a suspicious manner.

-This came as the Palestinian health ministry said Israel’s military operation in Gaza has killed more than 56,000 people since the start of the war following Hamas’ surprise attack on southern Israel on Oct.
+Meanwhile, the Palestinian Health Ministry said Israel’s 21-month military operation in Gaza has killed 56,077 people since the start of the war following Hamas’ surprise attack on southern Israel on Oct.
 7, 2023.

+The number is by far the highest death toll in any round of Israeli-Palestinian fighting and felt acutely in the territory of about 2 million people.

-The ministry said 56,077 people have been killed since the war started on October 7, 2023.
-It says another 131,848 have been wounded.
-The dead include 5,759 who have been killed since Israel resumed fighting on March 18, shuttering a two-month ceasefire, it said.
+The dead include 5,759 who have been killed since Israel resumed fighting on March 18, shuttering a two-month ceasefire, it said, and 131,848 have been wounded since the war started.

-Israel says it only targets militants and blames civilian deaths on Hamas, accusing the militants of hiding among civilians, because they operate in populated areas.
+Israel says it only targets militants and blames civilian deaths on Hamas, which operates in heavily populated areas.

-Hamas' attack left around 1,200 people dead, mostly civilians, and another 251 hostages.
+Hamas' attack left around 1,200 people dead, mostly civilians, and 251 others were taken hostage.

 Most of the hostages were released by ceasefire agreements.